© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Holy well near St James' Chapel is a scheduled monument protected by Historic England under reference 1005430.
 View the official record →

-Holy well near St James' Chapel is a medieval or possibly earlier sacred spring situated in Cornwall.
+Holy well near St James' Chapel is a sacred spring site located in Cornwall with medieval and possibly earlier origins.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005430.

 Holy well near St James' Chapel is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005430.